 - Prevent the student's enrollment. - Assess a late penalty fee to the student. - Require the student to secure alternative or additional funding. - Deny the student access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills to the institution.

-However, to qualify for this provision, such students may be required to:
+However, to qualify for this provision, such students may be required to provide the College with: